Fused K-operators and the $q$-Onsager algebra: Summary and outlook

-As expected, one checks that the K-operator in (\ref{ansatzK1}) together with the above solution matches with the expression for the fused K-operator (\ref{expK-spin1}) after applying the ordering relations given in Appendix \ref{apB}.

-To summarize, K-operators of the form (\ref{ansatzK12}), (\ref{ansatzK1}) for $j=\h,1$, respectively, are uniquely determined (up to an overall factor) by the twisted intertwining relations (\ref{coactRE}).
-Importantly, it is sufficient to consider the relations for $b=\tW_0,\tW_1$.
-Furthermore, the corresponding expressions match with the fused ones derived in Section \ref{sec5}.
-Based on these evidences, we conjecture that spin-$j$ fused K-operator solutions of (\ref{coactRE}) are unique (up to an overall scalar factor), their matrix entries are linear combinations of monomials of the form~\eqref{Kj-ansatz} and match with the fused expression given by (\ref{fusedunormK}).

-\section{Summary and Outlook}
+\section{Summary and outlook}

-To briefly summarize our main results, we provided a new set of K-operator solutions to the spectral parameter dependent reflection equation~\eqref{genREAj} in terms of generating functions of the centrally extended $q$-Onsager algebra ${\cal A}_q$.
+To briefly summarize our main results, we provided a new set of K-operator solutions to the spectral parameter dependent reflection equation~\eqref{genREAj} in terms of generating functions of the centrally extended $q$-Onsager algebra ${\mathcal A}_q$.
 The central formula of this work is the recursion~\eqref{fusedunormK} for the fused K-operators of arbitrary spin $j\in\frac{1}{2}\mathbb{N}$ as well as Theorem~\ref{prop:fusedRE} on the reflection equation they satisfy.
 We also gave formulas for the fused R-matrices and the fused K-operators in~\eqref{dvpR}, \eqref{dvpK}, whose expressions contain only the fundamental R-matrix and K-operator.
-These results were established within a general framework of universal K-matrices that we developed in Section~\ref{sec:universal-K}, extending the previously known approaches (discussed in Introduction).
+These results were established within a general framework of universal K-matrices that we developed in Section~\ref{sec:universal-K}, extending the previously known approaches (discussed in the introduction).
 In particular, the central formula~\eqref{fusedunormK} is based on the results in Proposition~\ref{propfusK} and in Remark~\ref{Dop-K}.
-We also provided in Section~\ref{sec5.3} a few explicit examples of the fused K-operators (for spins $j=1$ and $j=\tha$) in terms of generating functions of $\mathcal{A}_q$.
+We also provided in Section~\ref{sec5.3} a few explicit examples of the fused K-operators (for spins $j=1$ and $j=\tha$) in terms of generating functions of~$\mathcal{A}_q$.

-As the existence of a universal K-matrix (for our choice of algebras $H=\Loop$ and $B={\cal A}_q$ and the compatible twists) is still an open fundamental question, we have investigated whether the central formula~\eqref{fusedunormK} satisfies the (evaluated version of) universal K-matrix axioms~\eqref{univK1}-\eqref{univK3} which is resulted in Conjecture~\ref{conj1}.
-One of the key problems here is to understand better the central element $\nu(u)\in {\cal A}_q[[u^{-1}]]$, in particular to derive its coaction $\delta(\nu(u))$ so that it reproduces the evaluated coaction in~\eqref{dnuw}.
+As the existence of a universal K-matrix (for our choice of algebras $H=\Loop$ and $B={\mathcal A}_q$ and the compatible twists) is still an open fundamental question, we have investigated whether the fused K-operators~\eqref{fusedunormK} satisfy the (evaluated version of) universal K-matrix axioms \mbox{\eqref{univK1}--\eqref{univK3}} which is resulted in Conjecture~\ref{conj1}.
+One of the key problems here is to understand better the central element $\nu(u)\in {\mathcal A}_q\big[\big[u^{-1}\big]\big]$, in particular to derive its coaction $\delta(\nu(u))$ so that it reproduces the evaluated coaction in~\eqref{dnuw}.